BeyondLuxury/Gitting-Started/README.md

 # Gitting-Started
-This guide will help you setup your Git Workflow on your machine, and will document how to setup a new site using our workflow
+This guide will help you setup your Git Workflow on your machine, and will document how to setup a new site using our workflow.
+This guide assumes you are using WordPress as your backend.

 ### Prerequisites